top of page

 Photo by Ted Pereda @madeyalook.photos

-Born in 1986, art had been a part of her life since she was a child.
+Art has been a part of Marisa's life since she was a child.
 Growing up in a sci-fi household, Marisa would watch Star Wars with her dad as a child and spend hours drawing each space ship trying to get it as accurate as possible.
 She also had a favorite cartoon growing up, Ren and Stimpy, and the idea of having a chihuahua of her own soon grew into an obsession of drawing a chihuahua over and over again, which became her trademark in the Andropolis household.
 From this, she continued to pursue art, using it as a way to express herself in ways she could not otherwise.
 She continues to find ways to put her sci-fi influences into her work (sometimes even hiding it for viewers to discover upon close examination).

 With an interest in portraiture, Marisa continues to search to combine aspects of people that are visible as well as hidden away from society.
 She works in themes of revealing and concealing parts of the self that compose of a person's identity.
 In her current body of work, she continues questioning notions related to identity and portraiture.
 These questions may, or may never be truly answered, but she aims to create portrait paintings that bring her one step closer to a personal resolution with each new painting.